jiangj-physchem/Atif/README.md

 ## Atif
-Atif is an advanced theoretical tool for inhomogenous fluids.
+Atif is an advanced theoretical tool for inhomogeneous fluids.
 Atif can be used to study many kinds of fluids near an interface:
 * hard sphere fluids with size symmetry/asymmetry
 * electrolytes including size symmetry/asymmetry and monovalent/multivalent ions
 * flexible and semiflexible uncharged/charged polymers (polyelectrolytes)